Click on any of the questions below to see the answer.

 Do I need to bring money?

 Yes.
-Most of your meals are covered, but bring additional spending money and/or a credit card (We recommend $200USD, to be comfortable) for food, snacks, alcohol or local souvenirs.
-We also recommend you change some amount into local currency at your bank before you come.
+Most of your meals are covered, but bring additional spending money (We recommend $200USD, to be comfortable) for food, snacks, alcohol or local souvenirs.
+We also recommend you change it into local currency at your bank before you come.

 What about dietary restrictions?